phako/Sellerie/README.md

 ## Building:
-GtkTerm has a few dependencies:
+Sellerie has a few dependencies:

   * Gtk+3 (version 3.14 or higher)
   * vte 2.91 (version 0.44 or higher)